zhufuyi/sponge_doc/en/learn-about-sponge.md

 > 🔸**Phase Five**: sponge adds features such as a graphical user interface (UI) for code generation commands, a rich set of out-of-the-box components, grpc service testing, and automated build and deployment.
 It has evolved into a foundational development framework.

-In summary, sponge is a Go productivity tool that integrates "automatic code generation," "web and microservices frameworks," and "basic development frameworks."
+In summary, sponge is an integrated `automated code generation`, `Gin and GRPC` go base development framework.

 <br>